Griddle Block Rock Climbing

 There is a small down-climb on the boulder's southeast corner.

 It is located in the same vicinty as Anchor Block and Horizontal Crack Boulder.
 It lies about 50 yards south of Anchor Block.
 Reference the page map for greater clarification.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Griddle Block:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Griddle Block:

 Featured Route For Griddle Block